The following are confirmed presenters for the

 Back to Top

-Director, Energy Office, Michigan Agency for Energy; Chair, NASEO Board of Directors
+Director, Michigan Agency for Energy, Past Chair, NASEO Board of Directors

 Robert Jackson is a chemical engineer with over 20 years of industrial energy efficiency and environmental engineering experience.
-Mr. Jackson is currently the Director of the Michigan Agency for Energy.
+Mr. Jackson is currently the Director of the Michigan Energy Office.
 He is directly responsible for the state of Michigan’s Energy Efficiency and Renewable Energy Revolving Loan Program, and the State Energy Program’s Clean Energy Advanced Manufacturing, Technology Demonstration and Deployment Programs, and Agricultural Energy Programs.